svenmalvik/svenmalvik.com/_posts/2020-08-01-azure-app-configuration-devops.md

 ## Referencing Secrets from Azure Key Vault

-Azure DevOps Variables support secrets, and so does App Configuration.
-In App Configuration we can reference secrets.
-The secret value gets resolved by the Azure DevOps task, and is accessible within other tasks the same way as secrets in Azure DevOps Variables.
+Azure DevOps Variables support secrets, and so does App Configuration, indirectly via references to Azure Key Vault.
+The secret value gets then resolved by the Azure DevOps task, and is accessible within other tasks the same way as secrets in Azure DevOps Variables.
+What happens behind the scenes is that the Azure DevOps task (or App Configuration client) reads the reference to the secret in Key Vault, and then talks to Key Vault.
+That means that we need to add reader role to the service principle for Azure Key Vault as well.

 ## Next steps